mongodb/specifications/source/sessions/driver-sessions.rst

 ====================================================

-When connected to a server that supports sessions a driver MUST append the session ID to every command it sends to the server.
+When connected to a server that supports sessions a driver MUST append the session ID to every command it sends to the server (with the exceptions noted in the following section).
 It does this by adding a top level ``lsid`` field to the command sent to the server.
 A driver MUST do this without modifying any data supplied by the application (e.g. the command document passed to runCommand).: